debsdo/Python_Script/README.md

 # 1) move_sp_files.py :

-Script to MOVE files from one folder to another.
+Script to MOVE SPECIFIC files from one folder to another.
 Just replace the directory names.

 # 2) resize.py :